© Photo : Kirill Dmitriev, CEO of RDIF

 No, we did not steal it.
 The vaccine uses a unique two-vector human adenovirus technology which no-one else in the world currently has for COVID-19.
 Vectors are engineered viruses, unable to reproduce, which carry genetic material from the spike of coronavirus.
 Our technology employs two different human adenoviral vectors, Ad5 and Ad26, for a first and a second injection.
 This technology helps to overcome pre-existing immunity to adenoviruses.
 Russia has benefitted from modifying for COVID-19 an existing two-vector vaccine platform developed in 2015 for Ebola fever, which went through all phases of clinical trials and was used to defeat the Ebola epidemic in Africa in 2017.

 Admittedly, after some initial hype this question was dropped even by Russia’s most strident critics, because it had no grounds.
-But it is still important to highlight it since we saw attempts to paint the Russian vaccine in dark colors even before it was registered.
+But it is still important to highlight it since we saw attempts to paint the Russian vaccine against coronavirus in dark colors even before it was registered.

 Question 2: When will the Phase 1 and 2 clinical trials results be published?

 They were published on September 4 in The Lancet, one of the oldest and most respected medical publications in the world, after going through a thorough peer review process.
 This is just the beginning of a series of publications.
 The key points of The Lancet article are: